MERlin - Research Aims

 Our core expertise is in hydride materials and we are developing ideas to control and confer these materials with “intelligence”.
-This “intelligence” provides the material with the ability to adapt to changing environments, to respond to various stimuli and adopt protective defence mechanisms.
+This “intelligence” provides the material with the ability to adapt to changing environments, respond to various stimuli and adopt protective defence mechanisms.
 This vision is extended across the hydrogen technology chain to facilitate the use of hydrogen for the benefit of our communities.
 This includes:

-With a high chemical energy density and zero emissions when produced from renewable resources, hydrogen is set to become a major fuel of the future, bridging the gap between intermittent renewable and rapidly depleting fossil fuels.
-Hydrogen can be used across a wide range of applications, from portable electronics to energy distribution systems within the grid, and transportation.
+With a high chemical energy density and zero harmful emissions when produced from renewable resources, hydrogen is set to become a major fuel of the future, bridging the gap between intermittent renewable supply and rapidly depleting fossil fuels.
+Hydrogen can be used across a wide range of applications, from portable electronics to energy distribution systems within the grid, as well as transportation.
 The single largest challenge remaining in its implementation is storage.
 Hydrogen may be stored as a gas, a liquid, or bonded within a solid material.
 The latter is the safest approach and has a relatively high volumetric capacity –a requirement for the practical use of hydrogen as a clean energy vector.

 Metal hydrides can undergo shifts in their electronic properties as they absorb or desorb hydrogen.
 In a thin film configuration, a magnesium coating of a few nm will shift from a reflective state to a transparent state as hydrogen is absorbed.
 At Merlin, we are aiming to control the reaction so the thin film can be cycled more than 1000 times without deterioration.
 The coating is only transparent to visible light, hence, the technology could be used for climate control in buildings, i.e. reflective thin film helps to keep a room cool and transparent thin film to warm a room up.